hsfr/RexselKernel/README.md

 ### Caveats ###

-The current version has a Tokenizer that is a little less than optimum and so could be faster on large files (>800 lines).
+The current version has a Tokenizer that is a little less than optimal and so could be slower on large files (>800 lines).
 This will be investugated and an updated version will be produced when I have the time.

 ### What is this repository for? ###